• LAUNCH YOUR DREAM

 Assisting

-Your best friend has an opportunity to present his/her portfolio to an agent.
+Your best friend can present his/her portfolio to an agent.
 He/she has been waiting for this opportunity for their whole life.
-On the day before the meeting, he/she is freaking out thinking he/she is not good enough, not ready, can’t do it and lacking all sense of self-esteem.
+On the day before the meeting, he/she is freaking out, thinking he/she is not good enough, not ready, can’t do it, and lacks all sense of self-esteem.

 • Write down what you would do to help this friend make it to the meeting.

-A favorite relative wants to learn how to paint more than anything in the world and thinks he/she might have some talent with a paint brush.
+A favorite relative wants to learn how to paint more than anything in the world and thinks he/she might have some talent with a paintbrush.
 He/she has all the tools to paint – the canvas, the brushes, the paints–even the perfect room to paint in.
-But somehow he/she can’t bring his/herself into that room to paint or sign up for any painting classes.
+But somehow, he/she can’t bring himself/herself into that room to paint or sign up for painting classes.

 • Write down what you might say to this relative to help him/her sign up for a painting class and start painting.

-A co-worker you like hates his/her job and is always talking about becoming a pilot.
-He/she has even investigated the classes and thinks it’s too expensive, and he isn’t smart enough.
+A co-worker you like hates his/her job and always talks about becoming a pilot.
+He/she has even investigated the classes and thinks it’s too expensive, and he isn’t intelligent enough.
 Besides, he/she is over 45 years old–why take the risk at this stage of his/her life?

 • Write down how you might help this co-worker more toward this big of a career change.